AgileRL/AgileRL/README.md

 This trains a population of four DQN agents that share experiences but learn individually.
 Every 10,000 steps (default value for `evo_steps` in `TrainingSpec`), tournament selection identifies the best performers and mutations are applied to explore the hyperparameter space.
-See [Evolutionary Hyperparameter Optimization](https://docs.agilerl.com/en/latest/evo_hyperparam_opt/index.html) for details on how evolutionary HPO works.
+See [Evolutionary Hyperparameter Optimization](https://docs.agilerl.com/en/latest/evo_hyperparam_opt/index.html) for details on how evolutionary HPO works in AgileRL.

 Or via a YAML manifest: